El Hormiguero: International attention

 The show first received international attention in 2006 for having people walk across a swimming pool filled with a non-Newtonian fluid, a suspension of cornstarch and water called oobleck, that was mixed in a cement truck.
 This experiment was performed in an October 2006 episode of the show and was repeated with a new batch of oobleck on the Christmas Eve special episode due to its popularity.
 In 2007, Cuatro signed an agreement with YouTube that allows clips from Cuatro programs, including El Hormiguero, to be showcased on the site.
 In 2009, El Hormiguero was awarded as the best entertainment program in the international Rose d'Or awards.
 The win was the fourth time a Spanish program has received the award, the first since 1994.

 Since 2008, the show has received a large number of appearances from international celebrities.

 In addition, sometimes, Pablo Motos has travelled to other countries to interview notable people there.
 This was the case in Motos' interviews with Hugh Laurie (in Los Angeles), to Rey Misterio (in the United States) or Will and Jaden Smith (in their fourth and second interviews with Motos, respectively; in London).
 The programme has also interviewed Will Smith with Margot Robbie.

 After Jesse Eisenberg spoke negatively about his experience as guest on El Hormiguero, in an interview with Conan O'Brien on TBS's Conan, Pablo Motos gave a humorous retort to the actor and the American talk-show host from the Spanish program.

-In 2011, El Hormiguero was nominated to an International Emmy Award in the Non-scripted entertainment category, but didn't win.